 The department recommends that land uses and activities that are That the incompatible, compatible with conditions and acceptable are identified within submission be the scheme.
 Further information on land uses and the incorporation of PDWSAs noted. into planning schemes is provided in WQPN 25 and Operational policy 13.
-Recreation development That the · submission be When considering recreation development on Crown land (including Shire noted.
+Recreation development That the submission be When considering recreation development on Crown land (including Shire noted.
 Most of vested land) within PDWSAs (the Serpentine Dam Catchment Area and South the PDWSA in Dandalup Dam Catchment Area), the Department of Water and Environmental the Shire of Regulation's Operational policy 13: Recreation within public drinking water Boddington are source areas on Crown land, 2019 will apply. located on Crown land.
 It should be noted that within reservoir protection zones constituted under the This can be Country Areas Water Supply Act 1947 public access on Crown land is prohibited addressed (unless on public roads or other existing state designated sites). through the State planning framework and other planning tools.
 Vegetation and Biodiversity That the submission be Banksia woodlands of the Swan Coastal Plain is a threatened ecological noted.
 The Shire community listed as endangered under the EPBC Act on 16 September 2016. of Boddington Activities that clear or damage the ecological community will require approval is not located from the Minister for the Environment.
 Further guidance can be found at Tuart on the Swan Woodlands and Forests of the Swan Coastal Plain: A National Significant Coastal Plain.
 Ecological Community (Commonwealth of Australia, 2019).
 Reference is to be made of the nationally significant ecological community as well as requirements and obligations under EPBC Act.
-12 AB No 2 Pty Ltd trading as 1) Part 3, Clause 21, Table 4, re SU4.
-Support the Modify LPS3 as Culford Agri Industry Precinct a) Lot 123 submission. set out in the PO Box 662 In addition to owing Lots 10, 11 and 68 (which have been included in 'Local Nedlands WA 6009 SU4), we also own Lot 123 in the south east corner of the property.
+12 AB No 2 Pty Ltd trading a Support the Modify LPS3 as Culford Agri Industry Precinct a) Lot 123 submission. set out in the PO Box 662 In addition to owing Lots 10, 11 and 68 (which have been included in 'Local Nedlands WA 6009 SU4), we also own Lot 123 in the south east corner of the property.
 We Government

-Richard Atkins Director would request that Lot 123 also be included in SU4.
-The entire property is being developed as an integrated Agri Industry Precinct and it is Diagram 10744 Comments' column.
+Richard Atkins would request that Lot 123 also be included in SU4.
+The entire property Lot 123 on Comments'

+Director is being developed as an integrated Agri Industry Precinct and it is Diagram 10744 column.

-ratkins@culford.com.au important that Lot 123 is included due to its direct frontage onto Albany
+ratkins@culford.com.au important that Lot 123 is included due to its direct frontage onto Albany is 3.56 hectares Coldinii.

-Highway.
+ratkins@canora.com.aa Highway.
 We have identified a number of potential uses for Lot 123, for in area and

 which such exposure is important. borders SU4 on

-In Allerman In Linear two sides.
+willen заст схрозаге is important. two sides.

 b) Allowable Uses Support the

 In terms of the Uses that are allowable under the "D" classification for submission with

 SU4, we request that the following also be included: caretaker's

 i) Dwellings: Caretakers Dwelling.
-There is already a single house on our property that houses the caretaker for the entire Precinct.
+There is already a single house on

+our property that houses the caretaker for the entire Precinct. added to SU4 as

 Potential tenants that we are in discussion with have already a 'D' use.
 To

 indicated that they would house their own caretaker on site and as provide clarity,

 such additional caretaker residences within each tenancy will most add Condition

 likely be required.
-Our business model is to lease parts of each of the
+Our business model is to lease parts of each of the 2, 'Despite any

-4 lots we own, and as such we may well require 1 caretaker per lease
+4 lots we own, and as such we may well require 1 caretaker per lease other

 that we enter into. requirement of

-the Scheme, the
+that we office into. the Scheme, the

 local

 government

 may permit

 more than one

 caretaker's

 dwelling within

 SU4.
 Caretaker's

 dwellings

 should be sited

 to minimise

 impacts to

 adjacent and

+nearby agri-

-nearby agri- business or
+business or

 related

 activities.'